 Patreon supporters receive a packing list document as well as a PDF copy.
-Joining my Patreon, using my Amazon affiliate links, and one-time Kofi tips help me make take time away from commission painting to produce more free content like this.
+Joining my Patreon, or one-time Kofi tips help me make take time away from commission painting to produce more free content like this.
+Using the Amazon affiliate links in this article is another way to help.

 If you want to paint outside of your home, what do you need to bring with you, and how do you pack it?
 This article includes tips for packing for conventions, classes and workshops, game store hobby sessions, compact home hobbying, lunch break painting at work, and similar activities.
 You can also watch a video version of this.